bohdanzdorov/VirtualTeleportClient/README.md

 ## Virtual Teleport Client

 Virtual Teleport is a browser-based telepresence experience that mixes real-time audio/video conferencing with a shared 3D environment.
-The client application, built with React 19 and Vite, renders an interactive lobby where users can create or join rooms, customise their avatar, and teleport into a virtual office populated by other participants.
+The client application, built with React 19 and Vite, renders an interactive lobby where users can create or join rooms, customise their avatar, teleport into a virtual office populated by other participants and enjoy video and audio communication.

 ### Highlights
 - Create or join shared rooms backed by Socket.IO signalling.